This is a guide covering the key light.

 What is High-Key Lighting?

-Most images and movies will use high-key lighting to draw out a more optimistic, light-hearted, upbeat reaction from the audience.
+Most images and movies use high-key lighting to elicit a more optimistic, light-hearted, upbeat reaction from the audience.

-This setup is much softer and bright when compared to the low-key lighting.
-It incorporates a minimal amount of shadows, and contrast, and adds more highlights to the mix.
+This setup is much softer and brighter than the low-key lighting.
+It incorporates a minimal amount of shadows and contrast and adds more highlights to the mix.

-This light setup uses a ratio of around 1:1 (Key vs. Fill) which pretty much eliminates the existence of shadows from the scene/shot.
-Since they use soft light that envelopes the subjects in light.
+This light setup uses a ratio of around 1:1 (Key vs. Fill), which pretty much eliminates shadows from the scene/shot since they use soft light that envelopes the subjects in light.

 In cases where the shot is done outside, they will most likely rely on the sun and clouds to achieve the diffused light.
 The clouds become a natural yet huge softbox to diffuse the sun’s usual hard light.